 You do not need to worry if your child is sick, as the medicine will still work.

 What if I forget to give it?

-Give the missed dose when you remember during the day as long as this is at least 12 hours before the next dose is due and at least 1 hour before physiotherapy.
+Give the missed dose when you remember during the day as long as this is at least 12 hours before the next dose is due.

 What if I give too much?